Miss Tennessee's Outstanding Teen

-The Miss Tennessee's Outstanding Teen competition is the competition that selects the representative for the U.S. state of Tennessee in the Miss America's Outstanding Teen pageant.
-The pageant is held each March.
+The Miss Tennessee's Teen competition is the competition that selects the representative for the U.S. state of Tennessee in the Miss America's Teen pageant.

-Jane Marie Franks of Clifton was crowned Miss Tennessee's Outstanding Teen on June 25, 2022 at the Cannon Center for Performing Arts in Memphis, Tennessee.
-She competed in the Miss America's Outstanding Teen 2023 pageant at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Anna Grace Parlapiano of Greeneville was crowned Miss Tennessee's Teen on July 1, 2023 at the Cannon Center for Performing Arts in Memphis, Tennessee.
+She will compete in the Miss America's Teen 2024 pageant in January 2024.

 Results summary

 The results of Miss Tennessee's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.